-Professor Martyn Snow is a Consultant Orthopaedic Surgeon at The Royal Orthopaedic Hospital, which is 1 of only 5 purely Orthopaedic Hospitals in the country.
-He is a graduate of Edinburgh University and undertook his registrar training in the Manchester region.
-After completion of UK training he spent 18 months on a fellowship in North America, 12 months in Halifax, Nova Scotia undertaking a Sports Medicine fellowship at the Sports Medicine Clinic of Nova Scotia.

-He subsequently spent 6 months at the Holland Orthopaedic and Arthritic Centre in Toronto, gaining further experience in shoulder and knee surgery.
+Professor Snow is a Consultant Orthopaedic Surgeon at The Royal Orthopaedic Hospital, which is 1 of only 5 purely Orthopaedic Hospitals in the country.
+He graduated from Edinburgh University and undertook Registrar training in the Manchester region.
+After completion of UK training he spent 18 months on fellowship in North America.
+He spent 12 months in Halifax, Nova Scotia, undertaking a Sports Medicine fellowship at the Sports Medicine Clinic of Nova Scotia and subsequently spent 6 months at the Holland Orthopaedic and Arthritic Centre in Toronto, gaining further experience in Shoulder and Knee surgery.

-In 2008 Martyn was awarded the British Elbow and Shoulder Society - North American travelling fellowship.
-This enabled him to spend a further 4 weeks visiting some of the world’s foremost shoulder surgeons in major centres such as New York, Los Angeles, San Antonio and Houston.
+In 2008 he was awarded the British Elbow and Shoulder Society North American traveling fellowship, visiting some of the world’s foremost shoulder surgeons in major centres such as New York, Los Angeles, San Antonio and Houston.
 In 2018 he was awarded the European Society of Sports Traumatology Knee surgery and Arthroscopy APKASS travelling fellowship visiting centres in Sydney, Melbourne, Singapore, Hong Kong and Thailand.

-In 2006 he completed an MSc in Orthopaedic Engineering from Cardiff University and has since designed his own fixation device for use in ACL reconstruction, which is currently on sale worldwide.
+In 2006 Professor Snow completed an MSc in Orthopaedic Engineering from Cardiff University.
+He has since designed his own fixation device for use in ACL reconstruction, which is currently in use world-wide.

-Martyn is an invited faculty member on numerous national and international courses, teaching surgeons the latest techniques in arthroscopic surgery.
+Prof. Snow is an invited faculty member on courses and meetings across the globe, teaching surgeons the latest techniques in arthroscopic surgery.